 Mission Statement

-To educate the public about the history, ethics, and future of sportfishing, manufacturing ingenuity, and popular culture through the study, preservation, collection, and promotion of fishing reels from the earliest times through the present day.
+To educate the public about the history, ethics, manufacturing ingenuity, and popular culture through the study, preservation, collection, and promotion of fishing reels from the earliest times through the present day.

 Strategic Goals

-To become the focal point for all collectors who are interested in the history of sportfishing and fishing reels.
+To become the focal point for all collectors who are interested in the history of fishing reels.

-To promote interest in the history of sportfishing and of fishing reels to the general public.
+To promote interest in the history of fishing reels to the general public.

 To provide services and events that address the interests and continuous collecting and educational growth of our members.